 Beauveria bassiana strain GHA +

-Total 100.00%
+OTHER INGREDIENTS :

-[†] Contains a minimum of 1 x 10 13 viable spores per quart of product.
+Contains a minimum of 1 x 10 viable spores per quart of product.

-[‡] Contains petroleum distillates.
+\Contains petroleum distillates.

 KEEP OUT OF REACH OF CHILDREN CAUTION

 See additional precautionary statements, first aid statements, and directions for use in attached booklet.

 Store between 40°F and 85°F

 Shake Well

-MANUFACTURED BY:

-Certis USA LLC 9145 Guilford Road, Suite 175 Columbia MD 21046
+MANUFACTURED BY: Certis USA LLC 9145 Guilford Road, Suite 175 Columbia MD 21046

-ESL20220422 Ver.
-20220511 EPA Reg.
-No.: 82074-1 EPA Est. No.: 70051-MT-1 Lot Number: Net Contents: 1 Quart or 1 Gallon This is a Specimen Label.
+EPA Reg.
+No.: 82074-1 EPA Est. No.: Lot Number: Net Contents:

+ESL20240403 Ver.
+20240409 This is a Specimen Label.
 It may not reflect the most-recent approved label for use in your state.
 Always refer to the label on the product packaging for approved use instructions.
 Please contact your Certis sales representative for more information.
-FIRST AID Hold eye open and rinse slowly and gently with water for 15-20 minutes.
-If in eyes • Remove contact lenses, if present, after the first 5 minutes, then continue rinsing eye.
+FIRST AID If in eyes Hold eye open and rinse slowly and gently with water for 15-20 minutes. • Remove contact lenses, if present, after the first 5 minutes, then continue rinsing eye.
 Call a poison control center or doctor for treatment advice.
-If on skin or Take off contaminated clothing. clothing Rinse skin immediately with plenty of water for 15-20 minutes.
+If on skin or clothing Take off contaminated clothing.
+Rinse skin immediately with plenty of water for 15-20 minutes.
 Call a poison control center or doctor for treatment advice.
 If swallowed Immediately call a poison control center or doctor. • Do not induce vomiting unless told to do so by a poison control center or doctor.
 Do not give any liquid to the person.
 Do not give anything by mouth to an unconscious person.
-HOTLINE NUMBER Have the prod uct container or label with you when calling a poison control center or doctor or going for treatment.
+HOTLINE NUM BER Have the product container or label with you when calling a poison control center or doctor or going for treatment.
 You may also contact 1-800-255-3924 (ChemTel) for emergency medical treatment information.
 NOTE TO PHYSICIAN Contains petroleum distillates.
 Vomiting may cause aspiration pneumonia.
 PRECAUTIONARY STATEMENTS HAZARDS TO HUMANS AND DOMESTIC ANIMALS CAUTION: Causes moderate eye irritation.
 Harmful if absorbed through the skin.
 Avoid contact with eyes, skin, or clothing.
 Wash thoroughly with soap and water after handling and before eating, drinking, chewing gum, using tobacco, or using the toilet.
 Remove and wash contaminated clothing before reuse.
 PERSONAL PROTECTIVE EQUIPMENT (PPE) Applicators and other handlers must wear:

 - Long-sleeved shirt and long pants

 - Protective eyewear

-- Chemical-resistant gloves made of barrier laminate, nitrile rubber ≥ 14 mils, neoprene rubber ≥ 14 mils, or Viton ≥ 14 mils
+- Chemical-resistant gloves made of barrier laminate, nitrile rubber $\geq$ 14 mils, neoprene rubber $\geq$ 14 mils, or Viton $\geq$ 14 mils

 - Shoes plus socks

-Mixers/loaders and applicators must wear a minimum of a NIOSH-approved particulate filtering facepiece respirator with any R or P filter; OR a NIOSH-approved elastomeric particulate respirator with any R or P filter; OR a NIOSH-approved powered air-purifying respirator with an HE filter.
+Mixers/loaders and applicators must wear a minimum of a NIOSH-approved particulate filtering facepiece respirator with any R or P filter; OR a NIOSH-approved elastomeric particulate respirator with any R or P filter; OR a NIOSHapproved powered air-purifying respirator with an HE filter.
 Repeated exposure to high concentrations of microbial proteins can cause allergic sensitization.

 Follow manufacturer's instructions for cleaning/maintaining PPE.
 If no such instructions for washables, use detergent and hot water.
 Keep and wash PPE separately from other laundry.

 USER SAFETY RECOMMENDATIONS

 Users should: